 Assessment of an application is separated from its funding decisions, which are based on advice from assessors.
 Those who are assessing applications will not also be responsible for authorising the funding decision, which is made by our senior staff with the relevant delegated authority.

 Document Control

 Version Date Published

 1.0 October 2020

 2.0 March 2021

+3.0 July 2023

-&lt;sup>13 UKRI Policies on Equality, Diversity and Inclusion: https://bit.ly/2Cfl5IM
+13 UKRI Policies on Equality, Diversity and Inclusion: https://bit.ly/2Cfl5IM